 - Flu shots

-You can visit the Health Services webpage for more information and resources.
+You can visit the Health Services webpage for office hours, appointment information, and additional resources.

-Psychological Services continues to offer free individual and group sessions to FCC students via phone or Zoom meetings.
+Psychological Services offers free individual and group sessions to currently enrolled FCC students.
+For the fall 2021 semester, on campus sessions will be available Monday, Wednesday, and Thursday while telehealth services via phone or Zoom meetings will be available on Tuesday and Friday.
 Remote services with FCC Psychological Services therapists are only available for currently enrolled students over the age of 18.
 You can visit the Psychological Services webpage for more information, resources, and hours of operation.

 The Ram Pantry is a free food assistance program available to currently enrolled students.
 Fresno City is committed to combating food insecurities and hunger so you can concentrate on your studies and other activities.
-The Ram Pantry is located in the Student Center/Bookstore building and is currently providing a drive-up service during the summer.
+The Ram Pantry is located in the Student Center/Bookstore building.
+Students can enter the Patio located on the east side of the building for services and are encouraged to bring their own bag.
 Visit the Ram Pantry webpage for updated hours and services.

 The Student Activities office is your connection to campus life, student clubs, Associated Student Government and campus events.
 Student Activities is available via email, phone, and social media.
 You can follow them on IG, FB, Twitter and YouTube for event updates.
 Check out the Student Activities webpage for additional information.

 Monday – Thursday 8:00am – 3:00pm (Office open to students)

 Monday – Thursday 3:00pm – 5:00pm (Office closed but staff answering phones)